nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Set payment made: `paid`

-Sets the payment status of the specified student to `paid` for the current month.
+Sets the payment status of the specified student to `Paid for the current month`.

 Format: `paid STUDENT_INDEX`

-- Sets the payment status for the student at the specified `STUDENT_INDEX` as "paid" for the current month.
+- Sets the payment status for the student at the specified `STUDENT_INDEX` as `Paid for the current month`.
 - The index refers to the index number shown in the displayed student list.
 - The index must be a **positive integer** 1, 2, 3, ...

 Example:

-- `paid 3` updates the 3rd student's payment status to "paid".
+- `paid 3` updates the 3rd student's payment status to `Paid for the current month`.

 ### Unset payment made: `unpaid`

-Sets the payment status of the specified student to ‘unpaid’ for the current month.
+Sets the payment status of the specified student to `Has not paid for the current month`.

 Format: `unpaid STUDENT_INDEX`

-- Sets the payment status for the student at the specified `STUDENT_INDEX` as "unpaid" for the current month.
+- Sets the payment status for the student at the specified `STUDENT_INDEX` as `Has not paid for the current month`.
 - The index refers to the index number shown in the displayed student list.
 - The index must be a **positive integer** 1, 2, 3, …

 Examples:

-- `unpaid 3` updates the 3rd student's payment status to "unpaid".
+- `unpaid 3` updates the 3rd student's payment status to `Has not paid for the current month`.
 <hr>

 ### Locating students or lessons by name: `find -s` / `find -l`